Aug 29, 2013

 5. Provide traceroute results from a looking glass server to both your server, and your location.

-At INAP, our network operations team troubleshoots network latency from our network, and from yours.
+At HorizonIQ, our network operations team troubleshoots network latency from our network, and from yours.
 We look at examples of a constant ping from your location to your server.
 We look at traceroute results from your location to your server and from your server to your location.
 Finally, look further outside the box with traceroute results utilizing a looking glass server in order to determine where the latency issues are is located.

 Here is a quick example of the process.
 I executed a traceroute from one of our core routers to a Russian telecommunication company’s IP: